cloudflare/cloudflare-docs/content/ddos-protection/advanced-ddos-systems/setup.md

 Ask your Implementation Manager to configure initial threshold values.

-Once thresholds are configured, the Implementation Manager will let you know that Advanced DDoS Protection has been initialized and can be configured and enabled.
+Once thresholds are configured, the Implementation Manager will let you know that Advanced DDoS Protection systems have been initialized and can be configured and enabled.

 ## 2. Add prefixes